n132/n132.github.io/_posts/2024-06-28-Castaways.md

 ## 5.2 Make it less noisy

 Since the limit of allocation for both creds and vulnerable objects.
-We can do little to spray more.
 We only have a window of about 0x40 pages.
 In the original write up, the author figured out a way to make it less noisy.

 ```
 #define CLONE_FLAG CLONE_FILES | CLONE_FS | CLONE_VM | CLONE_SIGHAND